twinoflink/TUMMoodleNativeVideo/README.md

 ### Chrome and Chromium Browsers

-Download the zip from the [Release Page](https://github.com/twinoflink/TUMMoodleNativeVideo/releases/tag/1.0) and install the extension in Developer Mode
+Download the zip from the [Release Page](https://github.com/twinoflink/TUMMoodleNativeVideo/releases/tag/1.0) and install the extension in Developer Mode.

 ## Usage